All Products

 Supported (request content is included in the signature)

-Internal system debugging, data dashboards, rapid prototype validation.
+Internal system debugging, dashboards, and quick prototype verification

-Production environments, publicly exposed APIs, and scenarios with high security and compliance requirements.
+Production environments, externally exposed APIs, and scenarios with high security and compliance requirements

 Note

-• Development and testing: Use the AppCode method to quickly validate API functionality and reduce development costs.
+• Development and testing phase: Use AppCode for quick API verification to reduce development costs.

-• Production environment: Always use AppKey + AppSecret signature authentication, combined with HTTPS for transport encryption.
+• Production environment: Always use AppKey + AppSecret signature authentication with HTTPS transport encryption.

-• Publicly exposed APIs: You must use signature authentication to prevent replay attacks if credentials are intercepted during transmission.
+• Externally exposed APIs: Must use signature authentication to prevent replay attacks after credentials are intercepted during transmission.

 Signature authentication is based on the HMAC-SHA256 algorithm.
 The core process is as follows:

-1. Construct the string to sign: Concatenate the HTTP method (for example, GET or POST), Accept header, Content-MD5 (MD5 value of the request body), Content-Type, Date, custom headers to be signed (X-Ca-*, sorted alphabetically), and the canonicalized URL (path + sorted query parameters).
+1. Construct the canonicalized request string (StringToSign): Concatenate the HTTP method (GET/POST), Accept header, Content-MD5 (MD5 value of the request body), Content-Type, Date, custom headers involved in the signature (X-Ca-*, sorted alphabetically), and the canonicalized URL (path + sorted query parameters) in sequence.

 2. Calculate the signature using HMAC-SHA256: Signature = Base64(HMAC-SHA256(AppSecret, StringToSign))

-3. Add the signature information to the request headers: This includes X-Ca-Key (the AppKey), X-Ca-Signature (the signature), X-Ca-Timestamp (a millisecond-level timestamp), X-Ca-Nonce (a UUID to prevent replay attacks), and X-Ca-Signature-Headers (a list of the headers included in the signature).
+3. Add the signature information to the request header: This includes X-Ca-Key (AppKey), X-Ca-Signature (signature value), X-Ca-Timestamp (millisecond-level timestamp), X-Ca-Nonce (UUID for anti-replay), and X-Ca-Signature-Headers (list of headers involved in the signature).

 Key considerations

-• Parameter sorting: URL query parameters and headers included in the signature must be sorted alphabetically by key (in ASCII order).
+• Parameter sorting: URL query parameters and signature headers must be sorted by key in alphabetical order (ASCII order).

-• URL encoding: Special characters in parameter values, such as spaces or non-ASCII characters, must be URL-encoded.
+• URL encoding: Special characters in parameter values (spaces, Chinese characters, etc.) must be URL-encoded.

-• Empty value handling: If the request has no body, the Content-MD5 value is an empty string (not null).
-If headers such as Accept do not exist, use an empty string for them as well.
+• Empty value handling: When there is no body, Content-MD5 is an empty string (not null).
+When headers such as Accept do not exist, use an empty string as well.

-• Timestamp precision: The X-Ca-Timestamp must be a millisecond-level timestamp.
-The time difference between the client and the server cannot exceed 15 minutes.
+• Timestamp precision: X-Ca-Timestamp is a millisecond-level timestamp.
+The time difference between the client and the server must not exceed 15 minutes.

-• Nonce uniqueness: A unique UUID must be generated as the X-Ca-Nonce for each request.
-Reusing a nonce triggers the replay attack prevention mechanism.
+• Nonce uniqueness: A unique UUID must be generated for each request as X-Ca-Nonce.
+Reusing a nonce triggers replay attack interception.

 Note

-For complete code examples in Java and Python, detailed rules for constructing the string to sign, and methods for debugging common signature errors, see the Signature algorithm topic in the API Gateway documentation.
+For complete code examples in Java and Python, detailed StringToSign concatenation rules, and debugging methods for common signature errors, see the Signature algorithm section in the API Gateway documentation.

 View authentication credentials

-After you create an app and grant it authorization, you need to obtain the AppKey, AppSecret, or AppCode to make API calls.
-DataService Studio provides a convenient way to view these credentials.
+After you create an app and obtain authorization, retrieve the AppKey, AppSecret, or AppCode to make API calls.

 1. Log on to the DataWorks console.
 In the target region, click Data Analysis and Service > DataService Studio in the left-side navigation pane.
 Select a workspace from the drop-down list and click Go to DataService Studio.